RecklessFox/exerciseAI/README.md

 run web server on port 8000 with:
     docker-compose up

-go to localhost:8000 (ideally on a web browser) and follow instructions on how to use the app
+go to localhost:8000 (ideally on a web browser) and follow instructions on how to use the web server

 endpoints:
     localhost:8000 -> home